dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 \- overstock: stock levels are too high and there is a risk that (some of the) stock will expire before it can be used
 \- excessive stock: stock levels are much too high and there is a very high risk that (most of the) stock will expire before it can be used
  **Corrective action**:
-\- stockout: immediate and decisive action by expediting unfilled (open) orders are placing additional order for immediate shipment is required.
+\- stockout: immediate and decisive action by expediting unfilled (open) orders or placing additional orders for immediate shipment is required.
 \- understock: assess whether the stock is expected to last until the next expected delivery and if not, take the same corrective action as for stockouts
 \- appropriate (adequate) stock: in principle no action is needed but if stock distribution quantities increase (significantly) before the next stock replenishment arrives, shortages or even stockouts are still possible and therefore stock distribution quantities need to be monitored.
 \- overstock: compare the stock coverage time with the remaining shelf life of the batch with the nearest expiry data.
 If stocks are being distributed regularly and no stock is expected to expire, cancel any unfilled (open) orders, stop ordering and wait for stock levels to drop.
 If the item is no longer used (or in low demand) and/or stock is in danger of expiring before it can be used, the excess stock should be redistributed to other healthcare facilities or returned upstream for further immediate redistribution.
 \- excessive stock: same as for "overstock".
 **Aggregation options**: stock coverage times / category cannot be aggregated, neither across time periods, items or geographical levels as overstocks of one item or at one healthcare facility cannot compensate for shortages or stockouts of another item or at another healthcare facility.
-**Visualization options**: pivot table and column chart.
+**Visualisation options**: pivot table and column chart.

 ##### Stock coverage time / category / distribution
 **Definition**: histogram (frequency distribution chart) of stock coverage time with the  number of items with stock coverage times falling into the ranges stockout, understock, appropriate (adequate) stock, overstock and excessive stock.
 Note that the boundaries for each of these ranges have to be adjusted according to inventory control policy which is in place.